 We do not intend to monetize our patents or attempt to block third parties from competing with us by asserting our patents offensively against third parties, but our ability to successfully defend intellectual property challenges from competitors and other parties may depend, in part, on our ability to counter-assert our patents defensively.
 Effective protection of patents, trademarks, and domain names is expensive and difficult to maintain, both in terms of application and registration costs as well as the costs of defending and enforcing those rights, and in some countries our rights to protect our core domain (coinbase.com) are currently subject to dispute.
 As we have grown, we have sought to obtain and protect our intellectual property rights in an increasing number of countries, a process that can be expensive and may not always be successful.
 For example, the U.S. Patent and Trademark Office and various foreign governmental patent agencies require compliance with a number of procedural requirements to complete the patent application process and to maintain issued patents, and noncompliance or non-payment could result in abandonment or lapse of a patent or patent application, resulting in partial or complete loss of patent rights in a relevant jurisdiction.
 Further, intellectual property protection may not be available to us in every country in which our products and services are available.
 For example, some foreign countries have compulsory licensing laws under which a patent owner must grant licenses to third parties.
 In addition, many countries limit the enforceability of patents against certain third parties, including government agencies or government contractors.
 In these countries, patents may provide limited or no benefit.
-We may also agree to license our patents to third parties as part of various patent pools and open patent projects.
-Those licenses may diminish our ability, though, to counter-assert our patents against certain parties that may bring claims against us.
+We may also agree to license our patents to third parties against certain parties that may bring claims against us.